rbtcollins/bitnami-docker/gke/wordpress/README.md

 To allow horizontal scaling of the Wordpress blog we'll use the Google cloud storage service, in S3 interoperability mode, to host files uploaded to the Wordpress media library.
 This also ensures that the uploaded files are persistent across pod startup and shut down as you will see in [Take down and restart Wordpress](#take-down-and-restart-wordpress).

-For Wordpress to be able to access the google cloud storage bucket, we need to provide access credentials to our Wordpress pod.
+For Wordpress to be able to access google cloud storage, we need to provide the access credentials to our Wordpress pod.

 To create a bucket and developer key: